arcanaland/deck-spec/README.md

 - "The Fool: A young person in colorful clothes steps off a cliff, carrying a white rose.
 A small dog jumps at their heels."
 - "Five of Cups: A figure in a black cloak looks down at three spilled cups, while two full cups stand behind them."

-Note that interpretation elements (such as "represents new beginnings") should be kept in interpretation files, not in the alt text within the deck specification.
+Note that interpretation elements (such as "represents new beginnings") should be kept in esoterica files, not in the alt text within the deck specification.

 ---

-## Interpretation File Compatibility
+## Esoterica File Compatibility

-While this specification focuses exclusively on presentation aspects of tarot decks, it provides a foundation for companion interpretation files through a standardized mapping system.
+While this specification focuses exclusively on presentation aspects of tarot decks, it provides a foundation for companion esoterica files through a standardized mapping system.

-### Interpretation Files
+### Esoterica Files

-Interpretation files (which will be specified in a separate document) follow these guidelines for compatibility:
+Esoterica files must follow the [arcanaland/esoterica-spec](https://github.com/arcanaland/esoterica-spec) specification, which means:

 1. They reference the same canonical IDs used in this specification
 2. They can be deck-specific or generic